lupus-magnus/geocoding/README.md

 ### 🎯 Endpoints:

-- GET /distances: Receives the addresses parameter via header, which is a string of addresses separated by ';'.
-It then returns a list of the distances between those addresses, as well as the longest and closest ones.
+- GET /distances: Receives the query param "addresses", which is a string of addresses separated by ';'.
+It then returns a list of the distances between those addresses, as well as the farthest and nearest ones.

 ### 💻 How to use it: